indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 Similar files have to be created to configure dynamic proxies, JNI and resource accesses.
 Doing all this by hand is a lot of work though, especially when we're dealing with a large application.
 Fortunately, there's a [Java agent that can generate the configuration](Introducing the Tracing Agent: Simplifying GraalVM Native Image Configuration "Introducing the Tracing Agent: Simplifying GraalVM Native Image Configuration").
-It observes the behavior of the application running in a JVM and produces configuration files needed for native image generation.
+It observes the behavior of an application running in a JVM and produces configuration files needed for native image generation.

 To get a complete set of configuration files, you would need to exercise all code paths in your application.
 A tests suite with 100% coverage would do the trick but in reality, test suites never test all paths.